 You might not know a cat that isn’t food motivated.
 You can use this in your favor by offering them treats in place of attacks.
 Try to keep their focus, so they can quench their mental thirst.

 You can buy toys to fill with treats or work with them on performing tricks in exchange for goodies.
 Get creative with it.
 But also, make sure to keep it light.
 If your cat gets used to excessively eating snacks, it can lead to picky appetites or obesity down the line.

 4. Spaying or Neutering Your Kitten

 Before your kitten is fully mature, there are other ways to be proactive and tame the beast.
 If you get your kitten spayed or neutered by roughly 6 months of age, they can calm down pretty quickly.

 When your cat is fixed, it eliminates the need to seek out a mate.
 Since cats sexually mature before they are mentally mature, this is a perfect measure to put in place.
 Getting animals fixed reduces the risks of spraying, catcalling, and aggression, too.

 That isn’t the case in every scenario, of course.
 Some cats take longer to mature than others, regardless of whether or not they are spayed or neutered.
 However, once their hormones level out, they tend to relax a little bit at home.
 The sooner you can get them fixed, the more likely they are to take a chill pill.

 So, just hang in there if you feel like you’re losing your mind.
 We know how hard it really is to get through the angsty teenage years.
 If you implement some patience and work with them regularly, it can curb some of their energy.

-You might need some Tylenol and a suit of armor to get you to the other side, but soon—that kitty will lounge around your window sills instead.
+You might need some Tylenol and a suit of armor to get you to the other side, and some furniture might be harmed, but soon—that kitty will lounge around your window sills instead.